annwhoorma/cvdl-three-awesome-models/README.md

 # Three awesome models

-Assignment 2 for Computer Vision &amp; Deep Learning course at Innopolis University
+Assignment 2 for Computer Vision &amp; Deep Learning course at Innopolis University.
+README contains a very short version of the report which you can by downloading _A2_report.pdf_

 ## Shortcut: Links to Colab Notebooks